skip to content

 Nearby Colleges

 Below is a list of colleges located close to Gonville and Caius College, where the conference will be held.
 Please note that availability shown on college websites is not always accurate.
-We suggest contacting the accommodation offices directly to enquire about availability, and mentioning that you will be attending the OCP23 conference at Gonville and Caius College.
+We suggest contacting the accommodation offices directly to enquire about availability or visiting UniversityRooms.com.

 • King’s College